rosasurfer/mt4-php-tools/app/lib/synthetic/README.md

-## ICE futures indexes, synthetic currency indexes and custom baskets
+## ICE futures indexes, synthetic currency indexes and custom currency baskets

 Currency indexes are used to analyze strength and weakness of global Forex currencies separately.
 They measure the change in value of one currency compared to a basket of other major currencies.
 The following indexes are constantly calculated and